FAQs

 We work for a just, thriving, and optimistic Connecticut where race, income, geography, and other circumstances no longer predetermine opportunity.

-The Connecticut Project brings together people, ideas, and resources to improve systems and generate real world outcomes so that all our neighbors can achieve self-directed and prosperous lives.
+The Connecticut Project brings together people, ideas, and resources to improve systems and generate real-world outcomes so that all Connecticut residents can achieve self-directed and prosperous lives.

-We are a social change organization, equipped with tools of creation, convening, advocacy, and philanthropy to promote real world outcomes our neighbors can see and feel.
+We are a social change organization equipped with tools to align, invest, advocate, amplify, and inform to promote real-world outcomes Connecticut residents can see and feel.
 Practically speaking, our goal is to focus on solutions, using whatever tool makes sense.

 While our initial year included a lot of listening and learning, we also dove into some concrete activities in order to develop our tools and our presence.
 This included work on child care business incubators, organizing to ensure public servants knew about the federal student loan forgiveness available to them, and support for the early voting ballot initiative.
 See the complete listing of our initial activities here.